 30-minute Skype call for basic queries: $100 USD

 Travel itinerary for a Chile vacation of up to, and including, seven days: $200 USD

 Travel itinerary for a Chile vacation of seven to 14 days inclusive: $300 USD

 Travel itinerary for a Chile vacation of 15 to 21 days inclusive: $350 USD

 Travel itinerary for a Chile vacation of 21 days and over: email me to discuss prices, which depend on the length of your trip

 How to receive your Chile travel itinerary

 Contact me at email@example.com indicating the duration of your trip and I’ll respond within 48 hours with payment details.
-Following this, I will send you the pre-conversation travel survey and you will receive your travel itinerary within seven days.
+Following this, I will send you the pre-conversation travel survey and you will receive your travel itinerary within ten days.